CalSavers History: From Pioneering Vision to Launch

 The founding Board was composed of experts from the fields of retirement and investments, labor unions, and small business management, in addition to public members and the State Controller, the Director of Finance, and the State Treasure (as chair).
-The Board first met in September 2013 to begin developing a plan and approach to completing the market analysis using only funds generously donated from private sources, including the Laura and John Arnold Foundation, SEIU, AARP, the California Teachers Association, the Ford Foundation, the California Endowment, the Pew Charitable Trusts, former State Senator and current member of the U.S. House of Representatives Ted Lieu, and former California State Controller Steve Westley.
+The Board first met in September 2013 to begin developing a plan for completing the market analysis using only funds generously donated from private sources, including the Laura and John Arnold Foundation, SEIU, AARP, the California Teachers Association, the Ford Foundation, the California Endowment, the Pew Charitable Trusts, former State Senator and current member of the U.S. House of Representatives Ted Lieu, and former California State Controller Steve Westley.

 One of the Board’s first actions was to release a request for information to solicit the advice and expertise of the public on the potential design of the program.
 More than two dozen think tanks, advocacy organizations, financial service providers, industry trade groups, and others returned responses.
 This input provided the Board with a litany of valuable recommendations for the design of the program and identified a number of program design considerations worthy of further analysis.

-In 2015, State Treasurer John Chiang traveled throughout the state to meet with advocates, local business groups, and other community members to discuss the program and listen to their comments, ideas, and concerns.
+In 2015, then-State Treasurer John Chiang traveled throughout the state to meet with advocates, local business groups, and other community members to discuss the program and listen to their comments, ideas, and concerns.
 Treasurer Chiang’s listening tour spanned the state, with nine events in Bakersfield, Los Angeles, Riverside, Sacramento, San Bernardino, and San Francisco.